acushlakoncept/pytonik/README.md

 [![License](https://img.shields.io/pypi/l/pytonik)](https://pypi.python.org/pypi/pytonik)

 Model View Controller in Python

-It is easy to use, design using oop(Object Oriented Programming) Pattern.
+It is easy to use with an oop(Object Oriented Programming) Pattern.
 It runs on multiple servers such as WINDOWS, MAC OS, LINUX.

 [![Made with python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://pypi.python.org/pypi/pytonik)